Bynow76/SM3/README.md

 SM^3: Self-Supervised Multi-task Modeling with Multi-view 2D Images for Articulated Objects
 ----------
-#### Codes and Datasets for  Self-Supervised Multi-task Modeling with Multi-view 2D Images for Articulated Objects
+#### Codes and Datasets for  Self-Supervised Multi-task Modeling with Multi-view 2D Images for Articulated Objects will be released soon.

 ### Introduction